 Advertising account executives work within advertising or multi-service agencies, acting as a link between clients and the agency.
-They are responsible for liaising between the client and other agency staff to coordinate advertising campaigns.
+They are responsible for the coordination of advertising campaigns and therefore communicating clearly to all those involved.

-Advertising account executives liaise closely with their clients throughout campaigns, often on a daily basis.
-They manage administrative and campaign work, ensuring that this is all completed on time and on budget.
+They must understand their clients' needs and objectives and liaise closely with them throughout campaigns, often on a daily basis.
+They manage administrative and campaign work and ensure that advertising projects are completed on time and on budget.

 Typical work activities

 Advertising account executives contribute to and develop advertising campaigns.
 Tasks typically involve:

 meeting and liaising with clients to discuss and identify their advertising requirements;

 working with agency colleagues to devise an advertising campaign that meets the client's brief and budget;

 presenting, alongside agency colleagues (particularly the account manager), the campaign ideas and budget to the client;

 working with the account manager to brief media, creative and research staff, and assisting with the formulation of marketing strategies;